Tony Calder: 1970s

 In 1971, Calder signed the new band Bay City Rollers with his booking agent business partner David Apps, but quickly relinquished the contract to Dick Leahy, head of Bell Records.

 In 1975, Calder was appointed CEO of NEMS Records, where he signed Black Sabbath, Pluto and Marianne Faithfull.
 However he left this position soon after, and spent the following year setting old friend and fashion designer Ossie Clark back in business; licensing his designs and his name to forge a revival of Clark's image.
 In 1978, he turned his attention to managing Eddy Grant, whose international record career took off, and he subsequently helped with the formation and development of Grant's Ice Record label.

 1980s and after

+In 1982, Calder hired Bob Newby, a Music Publishing veteran [ex-Business Director of ATV Music] to manage the back office of Calder's businesses to allow him to mastermind Eddie Grant's successful 1982 Comeback Tour return including chart-topping 'I don't wanna dance' and 'Electric Avenue'.
+It was Bob Newby who originally introduced Calder to Grant who was a long-time personal friend of Grant.
+The relationship endend once the Tour completed.
 Calder formed the Big Wave Group in 1988, in partnership with Bill Kimber, and had worldwide success with Jive Bunny and the Mastermixers, who had three consecutive number 1 singles in the UK and throughout Europe and the Number 1 single in the US with "Swing the Mood".

 In 1996, Calder co-wrote a biography of ABBA entitled Abba : The Name of the Game, with Andrew Oldham and Colin Irwin.

 In November 2002 Calder formed the licensing company Plan B Audio Ltd which represented a catalogue of world-wide master recordings.
 In December 2007, Calder was re-hired by Eddy Grant as business manager after Calder negotiated on a new production deal for Grant's Ice label with Mercury Records.